 VSAM space allocation in units of Tracks or Cylinders can be tricky, since this is device dependent, data and index CI size dependent, index location dependent, varies with various other VSAM parameters such as FREESPACE, and does not give you an easy way to estimate needs when a) migrating from one device to another or b) allocating space for a cluster across different device types.
 To try and standardize our size estimates for all devices and configurations, we will assume that you can allocate the space in RECORDS, and our estimates are derived accordingly.
 Since it is possible that you may be required to allocate in other units, we also provide a method for estimating the gross file size in bytes.
 You will then have to use your CI size and device track and cylinder capacities to derive the space allocation units you need to use.
-In all cases, however, we recommend that you suballocate the space for the ROPES clusters from a data space and allow secondary allocations to occur so that the ROPES data sets can expand dynamically, if needed, rather than just running out of space at an inconvenient time and forcing a CICS shut-down.
+In all cases, however, we recommend that you sub-allocate the space for the ROPES clusters from a data space and allow secondary allocations to occur so that the ROPES data sets can expand dynamically, if needed, rather than just running out of space at an inconvenient time and forcing a CICS shut-down.

 VSAM will determine the physical record size to use automatically.
 If you run the data set defines once as a test, you can get the physical record size from the catalog.
 You can use this value to fine-tune your estimate for each cluster's data component.
-Section 8.3 "How To Calculate A VSAM KSDS Data Set", in the IBM publication "VSAM Primer and Reference" (G320-5774) provides additional information.